DIY Syringe Pump Comparison

 What is a do it yourself syringe pump?

 The fabrication of a DIY syringe pump is a homemade laboratory device that allows the syringe movement through micro step motor and controller with Arduino or Raspberry boards.
 It is not an easy task to develop one of your own because this is a complex electromechanical device.
-However, it is possible to create and manufacture a syringe pump with 3D printing technology.
+However, it is possible to create and manufacture a homemade syringe pump with 3D printing technology.
 Additionally, the controllers (Arduino and Raspberry) work through python interfaces.
 The hold devices can be as cheap as 5% of the cost of a commercial syringe pump.
 Nevertheless, the time effort and trial and error practice are critical to obtaining a reproducible device.
 Additionally, the futures for microfluidics will require the expertise of the user.

 Do it yourself vs. Commercial syringe pump